near/docs/docs/2.develop/contracts/anatomy.md

 ---

 ## Initializing the State
-There are two ways to initialize the accounts's state, and they an co-exist:
+There are two ways to initialize the account's state, and they can co-exist:
 1. An **initialization method** that receives the attributes needed for the state
-2. A **default state**, which will be used until `init` in invoked, or a method writes into the state
+2. A **default state**, which will be used until `init` is invoked, or a method writes into the state

 <hr class="subsection" />